Cart

 Hunter Valley, NSW

-Lovely mid-depth colour with purple tints.
-Lifted red fruit and earthy notes on the nose.
+Superb colour with dark red and purple hues.
+Lifted aromas of red to dark red fruits and ginger spice.
 Ripe fruit and low oak impact on the palate, with the new oak providing a slight vanillin sweetness that compliments the berry fruit.
 The ripe fruit tannins are complemented by the natural fruit acidity, resulting in a very long finish for the wine.
 A stylistically typical medium-bodied Hunter Valley Shiraz from a very good year.

 MAJOR ACCOLADES: